oswaldderiemaecker/wordpress-eb-demo/README.md

 We are going to add a few plugins.

-Updraftplus to backup our install on S3, for this we add the "wpackagist-plugin/updraftplus" dependency in our composer.json file.
+* Updraftplus to backup our wordpress assets on S3.
-The w3-total-cache Search Engine and Performance Optimization plugin and wordpress-https to enable SSL certificate for our site.
+* The w3-total-cache Search Engine and Performance Optimization plugin
+* The wordpress-https to enable SSL certificate for our site.

+For this we add the "wpackagist-plugin/updraftplus", "wpackagist-plugin/w3-total-cache" and "wpackagist-plugin/wordpress-https" dependencies in our composer.json file like:

 ```
     "require": {